 Making the seasoning

-- Remove as much of the thyme from the stems (but do not throw away the stems)
+- Remove as much of the thyme from the stems (if using fresh thyme, but do not throw away the stems)

 - To a food processor add the peeled garlic, thyme leaves and peppers (you may remove some of the seeds and veins from the peppers for less heat), then process until smooth.
 You may also add these ingredients to a blender and blend with about ½ cup of vinegar